 Easy Spaghetti Carbonara Recipe

-If you’ve never tried Spaghetti Carbonara, you are in for a real treat.
+If you’ve never tried spaghetti carbonara, you are in for a real treat.
 This simple Roman pasta dish is a classic for a reason.
 It uses simple ingredients like Parmesan cheese, black pepper, bacon fat, egg yolks, and starchy pasta water to create the most luscious, velvety smooth, rich and creamy carbonara sauce.

 Ingredients to make this Spaghetti Carbonara recipe in separate bowls.
-Carbonara description.
-Spaghetti carbonara recipe easy.
-Carbonara noodle.

 • Spaghetti – as the name suggests, spaghetti is the classic pasta used to make Spaghetti Carbonara.
 You could substitute another long pasta noodle, such as fettuccine or linguine.
 You’ll want to cook just to al dente according to the instructions on the package.
 Don’t forget to reserve about 1 cup of pasta water to use for the sauce.